ckeditor/ckeditor5/packages/ckeditor5-paste-from-office/docs/features/paste-from-office.md

 ## Additional feature information

 <info-box info>
-	The Paste from Office plugin only preserves content formatting and structures that are included in your CKEditor&nbsp;5 build.
-This means that you may need to add missing features such as font color or text alignment to your build.
+	The Paste from Office plugin only preserves content formatting and structures that are included in your CKEditor&nbsp;5 setup.
+This means that you may need to add missing features such as font color or text alignment.
 Read more in the [Automatic content filtering](#automatic-content-filtering) section below.
 </info-box>

 Thanks to the paste from Office feature, you can copy and paste Microsoft Word documents into CKEditor&nbsp;5 and maintain basic text styling, heading levels, links, lists, tables, and images.